-Before sending your young camper off, you should take your child to the doctor for a thorough exam.
-Provide the camp with a complete review of your child’s health.
-The review should include information about recent or ongoing illnesses, surgeries or injuries, and allergies.
+The camp will need a health history of your child.
+You can get this from the doctor's office.
+If your child has not seen the doctor recently, you may need to make an appointment.
+The health history should have details on any current or recent illnesses, allergies, surgeries, or injuries.
 Make sure your child is current with all recommended immunizations.
-If your child will be traveling internationally as part of the camp, visit the Centers for Disease Control and Prevention website for information about particular immunizations or health concerns for the destination.
+If your child will be traveling out of the country, visit the Centers for Disease Control and Prevention website for information about particular immunizations or health concerns for the destination.

 What If My Child Has Special Needs?

-If your child has a special circumstance, such as an ongoing illness, work with your child’s doctor and the camp to create a plan.
-Your child’s doctor can help you determine if your child is able to attend camp safely.
-If your child takes any medications or needs treatments, work with the camp and your child’s doctor to make a plan for how medications and treatments will be handled.
+If your child has special needs, work with your child’s doctor and the camp to make a plan.
+The doctor can help you decide if your child is able to attend camp safely.
+If your child takes any medicine or needs treatments, work with the camp and your child’s doctor to make a plan for how these will be handled.

 What If My Child Has Food Allergies?

-If your child has a food allergy, you may worry about their food choices foods while at camp.
-Ask the camp about food storage, preparation, and cleaning policies.
+If your child has a food allergy, you may worry about their food choices while at camp.
+Ask the camp about food storage, preparation, and cleaning.
 You may be able to send food with your child.
-If your child uses an epinephrine autoinjector (such as an EpiPen) to deal with allergic reactions, make sure it will not expire while they are gone and instruct them on how to use it.
-Talk to the camp staff and be sure they know how to store and administer it to your child if needed.
+If your child uses an epinephrine pen to deal with allergic reactions, make sure it will not expire while they are gone and teach your child on how to use it.
+Talk to the camp staff and be sure they know how to store and give it to your child if needed.

 Homesickness can be a concern for campers and parents alike.
-Take these steps to minimize homesickness:
+Take these steps:

-Avoid making pick-up arrangements with your child.
-These can undermine their confidence and ability to have a good time at camp.
-If you are truly worried that your child will become homesick, ask the camp how they deal with homesickness.
+Do not pick-up plans with your child.
+These can lower their confidence and ability to have a good time at camp.
+If you are worried that your child will become homesick, ask the camp how they deal with it.

 Choose a Camp That Is…